 Women's Fund of Omaha Announces Distribution of Grants to Increase Availability of FREE STD Testing and Treatment

 In order to see a significant change in the way our community talks about and deals with the issue of STDs, we need to make sure the proper resources are available and easily accessible.
-These grants will help each of these organizations expand their capacity for free STD testing and treatment, provide education, and distribute condoms to help prevent the spread of STDs.” said Brenda Council, Coordinator of the Adolescent Health Project.
+These grants will help each of these organizations expand their capacity for free STD testing and treatment, provide education, and distribute condoms to help prevent the spread of STDs.” said Brenda Council, Adolescent Health Project Manager.

 The following organizations have been awarded grants to support their STD-related programs: